Edit Content

 • Elevating your legs, or wearing compression stockings (if you notice you have any ankle or calve swelling during the day, indicating fluid build up in the legs.

-If none of these behavioral options work, you’ll need to make a visit to your doctor to rule out some of the other potential causes of your nocturia.
+If none of these behavioral options work, you’ll need to visit your doctor to rule out some of the other potential causes of your nocturia.
 Your doctor can also prescribe a medication specifically for nocturia to help eliminate your nighttime bathroom trips.

 Need help finding a specialist near you?
 Use our specialist finder!